-Oral Conscious Sedation, or Sedation Dentistry, can be the ideal way to overcome anxiety related to painful or complicated dental procedures.
-Unlike the general anesthesia you might receive in a hospital, conscious sedation can be successfully and safely administered in an office setting.
-The difference is that with conscious sedation your natural reflexes (such as coughing in order to breathe better) are preserved.
+Oral conscious sedation, or sedation dentistry, is a way to overcome anxiety related to painful or complicated dental procedures.
+Unlike the general anesthesia you might receive in a hospital, Theriot Family Dental Care successfully and safely administers conscious sedation in our office.
+The difference is that conscious sedation preserves your natural reflexes (such as coughing to breathe better).

-Even though consciousness is retained during sedation dentistry, most patients describe feeling completely relaxed and indifferent to discomforts.
-When the treatment is completed you may not even recall having had the procedure!
+Even though you retain consciousness during sedation dentistry, most patients describe feeling completely relaxed and indifferent to discomfort.
+After treatment, you may not even recall having had the procedure!

 If you experience any of these issues, you are likely to be a candidate: